 Installing artificial grass on a deck, patio or rooftop can take a bit of preplanning.
 The biggest concern is making sure there is adequate drainage that will allow water to drain through the permeable turf.
 The installation for a basic ground level wood deck will be a lot simpler than a rooftop deck that requires drainage tiles and underlay foam.
 Let's take a look at the different types of artificial grass installations.

-Installing artificial grass on wood decks is appealing if you want to cover up old, worn out deck board.
+Installing artificial grass on wood decks is appealing if you want to cover up old, worn out deck board, and you may even want to consider wood deck tiles.
 It's a great way to add some colour and create a softer surface to enjoy.
 The grass can lay directly on the wood assuming that the gaps between the wood boards are not too large and the wood is not rotten.
 If the gaps are too large they will show through the turf and you may need to use a floating tile or something similar (see below).
-Wood that has lost its integrity or started to rot will need to be replaced before installation.

 Assuming the board spacing is small enough that it won't show through and the boards are in good condition you simply lay the artificial grass on the wood.
 It can be fastened with industrial staples, nails or screws combined with an artificial grass glue that won't fail under extreme outdoor conditions.
 The trimming, seaming and other finishing procedures are the same as any other artificial grass installation.